yastn/yastn/README.md

-# Yet another matrix product state
+# Yet another symmetric tensor

 Development of tensor supporting abelian symmetries with some examples and test employing it for matrix product states.